dlcs/dlcs-net/DLCS.Mock/Generated-Docs/Customer.md

 ### queue (🔗)

-The Customer's view on the DLCS ingest queue
+The Customer's view on the DLCS ingest queue.
+As well as allowing you to query the status of batches you have registered, you can POST new batches to the queue.

 |domain|range|readonly|writeonly|